holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 Sadly there were not many that stood out for me.

 * The [Handle more traffic](https://www.phusionpassenger.com/handle_more_traffic) marketing material looked similar to [Monit resource testing](http://mmonit.com/monit/documentation/monit.html#RESOURCE-TESTING) but without the detail.
-If there is something Monit can not do well, it will say “Hay, use this other tool and I will help you configure it to suite the way you want to work.
-If you do not like it, swap it out for something else” With Passenger it seems to integrate into everything rather than providing tools to communicate loosely.
+If there is something Monit can not do well, it will say â€œHay, use this other tool and I will help you configure it to suite the way you want to work.
+If you do not like it, swap it out for something elseâ€ With Passenger it seems to integrate into everything rather than providing tools to communicate loosely.
 Essentially locking you into a way of doing something that hopefully you like.
-It also talks about “Uses all available CPU cores“.
+It also talks about â€œUses all available CPU coresâ€œ.
 If you are using Monit you can use the NodeJS cluster module to take care of that.
 Again leaving the best tool for the job to do what it does best.
 * [Reduce maintenance](https://www.phusionpassenger.com/reduce_maintenance)
-  * “**_Keep your app running, even when it crashes_**. _Phusion Passenger supervises your application processes, restarting them when necessary.
+  * â€œ**_Keep your app running, even when it crashes_**. _Phusion Passenger supervises your application processes, restarting them when necessary.
 That way, your application will keep running, ensuring that your website stays up.
-Because this is automatic and builtin, you do not have to setup separate supervision systems like Monit, saving you time and effort._” but this is what we want, we want a separate supervision (monitoring) system, or at least a very small monitoring daemon, and this is what Monit excels at, and it is so much easier to set-up than Passenger.
+Because this is automatic and builtin, you do not have to setup separate supervision systems like Monit, saving you time and effort._â€ but this is what we want, we want a separate supervision (monitoring) system, or at least a very small monitoring daemon, and this is what Monit excels at, and it is so much easier to set-up than Passenger.
 This sort of marketing does not sit right with me.
-  * “**_Host multiple apps at once_**. _Host multiple apps on a single server with minimal effort._” If we are talking NodeJS web apps, then they are their own server.
+  * â€œ**_Host multiple apps at once_**. _Host multiple apps on a single server with minimal effort._â€ If we are talking NodeJS web apps, then they are their own server.
 They host themselves.
 In this case it looks like Passenger is trying to solve a problem that does not exist, at least in regards to NodeJS?
 * [Improve security](https://www.phusionpassenger.com/improve_security)
-  * “**_Privilege separation_**. _If you host multiple apps on the same system, then you can easily run each app as a different Unix user, thereby separating privileges._“.
-The Monit [documentation](https://mmonit.com/monit/documentation/monit.html#PROGRAM-STATUS-TESTING) says this: “If Monit is run as the super user, you can optionally run the program as a different user and/or group.” and goes on to provide examples how it is done.
+  * â€œ**_Privilege separation_**. _If you host multiple apps on the same system, then you can easily run each app as a different Unix user, thereby separating privileges._â€œ.
+The Monit [documentation](https://mmonit.com/monit/documentation/monit.html#PROGRAM-STATUS-TESTING) says this: â€œIf Monit is run as the super user, you can optionally run the program as a different user and/or group.â€ and goes on to provide examples how it is done.
 So again I do not see anything new here.
-Other than the “Slow client protections” which has side affects, that is it for security considerations with Passenger.
+Other than the â€œSlow client protectionsâ€ which has side affects, that is it for security considerations with Passenger.
 Monit has security woven through every aspect of itself.
 * What I saw happening here, was a lot of stuff that as a security focussed proactive monitoring tool, was not required.
 Your mileage may vary.

 **[Offerings](https://www.phusionpassenger.com/download)**